chsong75/OminiControl-Flux-Diffusion/train/README.md

 You can create a custom task by building a new dataset and modifying the test code:

 1. **Create a custom dataset:**
-   Your custom dataset should follow the format of `ImageConditionDataset` in `omini/train_flux/train_single.py`.
+   Your custom dataset should follow the format of `Subject200KDataset` in `omini/train_flux/train_subject.py`.
 Each sample should contain:

    - Image: the target image (`image`)
    - Text: description of the image (`description`)